guigiumon/demo/README.md

 - learning github

-learning how to send to the github repository learning how to send to the local repository
+learning how to send to the github repository <br>
+learning how to send to the local repository